-Get key information on basics like water, sun, and soil.
-Plus get tips for how to propagate, prune, and so much more.
+I’ll give you details on all of the basics, like water, sun, and soil.
+Plus my expert tips for how to propagate, prune, control pests, and so much more.

 Firestick Plant Quick Care Overview